What’s the best gym management software platform in 2022?

 Our advice: If the scope, learning curve and price of Mindbody terrify you, PushPress is a nice option.
 It’s cost effective.
 And while it doesn’t have everything, you can learn how to use the system fast.
 The ease of integration will allow you to fill any holes

-In Two-Brain’s private Facebook group, Wodify is regarded as a solid option, but a number of gym owners expressed displeasure with recent outages and other functionality issues.
+In Two-Brain’s private Facebook group, Wodify is regarded as a solid option, but a number of gym owners expressed displeasure with 2021 outages and other functionality issues.

 For example, take this comment: “I still think it’s the best all-around app that handles membership, WODs, class reservations, and PT appointments.”

-That’s balanced by these two: “The frequent outages are becoming more aggravating,” and, “Software only works half the time—issues loading especially when taking payments.
+That’s balanced by these two comments from 2021: “The frequent outages are becoming more aggravating,” and, “Software only works half the time—issues loading especially when taking payments.
 This has been happening a lot lately.”

 Our survey coincidentally dropped after a platform issue, so we won’t over-emphasize service interruptions likely highlighted by recently frustrated users.
-But it’s worth noting that downtime is the worst thing that can ever happen to any software provider.
+And our clients reported fewer issues in 2022, so hopefully the issues have been fixed for good.

 Beyond that, Wodify remains a very solid option, and some tech-savvy Two-Brainers prefer it to other platforms.